paulio11/P3-Hangman-Python-Terminal-Game/README.md

 - To learn how to play and understand the game.
 - The game to offer replay value with a large number of words and categories to play with.
 - To easily navigate through available options and have clear feedback on my inputs.
-- To know how weel I did and be able to compare myself to others.
+- To know how well I did and be able to compare myself to others.

 ### Project Goals
 As the designer I want: